bitshares/dev.bitshares.works/docs/api/calls.rst

 ***********************************
-3.Available Calls and Often used API
+Available Calls and Often used API
 ***********************************

 .. toctree::